Shulkie512/Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting unwanted access to the network.
-- _Load Balancers protect against DDoS attacks, allows for traffic to flow between more than one server to maintain uptime.
+- Load Balancers protect against DDoS attacks, allows for traffic to flow between more than one server to maintain uptime.
 The Jump Box allows you to securly access the network via SSH from a specified IP address to make changes to your environment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?_ Changes to log files or specified locations to collects log events and forwards them either to Elasticsearch/Logstash to be indexed.
+- What does Filebeat watch for?
+Changes to log files or specified locations to collects log events and forwards them either to Elasticsearch/Logstash to be indexed.
-- _TODO: What does Metricbeat record?_ Metrics from the system and services running on the server.
+- What does Metricbeat record?
+Metrics from the system and services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.